Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

    mcServer.getAllPlaylists(successCallback, errorCallback);
    ```

-5. To get information about playlist items use `getItems()` method:
+5. To get information about playlist items use the `getItems()` method:

    ```
    function successCallback(items) {